 The recordings from these cameras can be used for two main purposes: evidence, and satisfaction for public records requests.
 It’s easy to sum up the purposes of camera footage, but it’s much more difficult to fulfill those purposes, without a plan, and without proper expectation of what video can do, and cannot do.

-More and more, as law enforcement agencies become less independent of the communities they serve, and more dependent on grant programs provided by federal government, agencies are having to weigh more of their productivity in terms of liability.
-And in 2015, federal government implemented a body camera purchasing program, wrote a memorandum stating that the universal use of body worn cameras would reduce “enforceable” complaints against law enforcement, and then issued almost the same opinion in a comprehensive study of policing in the modern era.
+More and more, as law enforcement agencies become less independent of the communities they serve and more dependent on grant programs provided by the federal government, agencies are having to weigh more of their productivity in terms of liability.
+And in 2015, the federal government implemented a body camera purchasing program, wrote a memorandum stating that the universal use of body-worn cameras would reduce “enforceable” complaints against law enforcement, and then issued almost the same opinion in a comprehensive study of policing in the modern era.

 With a set of unfair conditions to work against, in addition to individual encounters with criminals that bring the unexpected, it’s becoming hard not to record each and every incident police are involved in, for the sheer factor of professional and personal liability that can be attached.
 And from the perspective of each agency, liability has become a much bigger risk to contend with, than officer’s claims to personal injury.
 When an agency has to weigh liability exposures more than their officer’s injuries, it can be concluded there is a serious problem in need of address.